The early birds catch the slugs.

 Plant breeders are therefore partly to blame for snail and slug problems.

-Old varieties, on the other hand, often still have their protection and are therefore less interesting for slugs.
+Old varieties, on the other hand, typically still have their protection and are therefore less interesting for slugs.

-Anyone who considers this early in the garden season will have fewer problems.
+Anyone who considers this early in the garden season will have fewer difficulties.

 Gardeners who love flowers will find a list of slug-resistant flowers here: